laumonfort/appXylophone/README.md

 ![App Brewery Banner](Documentation/AppBreweryBanner.png)

 This is an app clone from the Swift Udemy iOS Bootcamp by Angela Yu.
 It is not finished yet.
-I will add some custom features in the future.
+I am working on it and I will add some custom features in the future.

 # Xylophone